antichainalysis/xmr-churner/INSTRUCTIONS.md

 The only way `moneroc` will work is if you have your funds to distribute and churn in Account 0.

 - Make a new wallet
-- Transfer the amount of funds you want to distribute and churn into Account 0 (primary/first index)
+- Transfer the amount of funds you want to distribute and churn into Account 0 (primary/first index) into that new wallet you just made.
 - Install [`moneroc`](https://github.com/antichainalysis/xmr-churner/blob/main/README.md#usage)